 SSL Certificates and BeyondTrust Privileged Remote Access

-When properly installed, an SSL certificate validates the identity of your BeyondTrust site and allows software such as web browsers and BeyondTrust clients to establish secure, encrypted connections.
+Before BeyondTrust can provide your custom software package, your B Series Appliance must have a valid SSL certificate installed.
+When properly installed, an SSL certificate validates the identity of your BeyondTrust site, and allows software such as web browsers and BeyondTrust clients to establish secure, encrypted connections.

-As a temporary measure, you can create a self-signed certificate, but this will not resolve all of the errors that come with not having a CA-signed certificate.
-If your site uses the factory default certificate or even if it uses a self-signed certificate, users attempting to access your BeyondTrust site will receive an error message warning them that your site is untrusted.
-Furthermore, without a CA-signed certificate, some software clients will not function at all.
+Without an SSL certificate that matches your BeyondTrust site's hostname, your users will experience security errors.
+If your site uses the factory default or a self-signed certificate, users attempting to access your BeyondTrust site will receive an error message warning them that your site is untrusted, and some software clients will not function at all.

 - iOS and Android access consoles